anishmapr/Daily-Challenges/README.md

    Explanation :

-   %i will input any number representation like octal decimal hexadecimal and print it in decimal
+    * %i will input integers of octal decimal hexadecimal or binary type and print it in decimal type
+    * To input integer of octal type 0 is preceeded ex:012
+    * To input integer of hexadecimal type 0X or 0x is preceeded ex:0x12

 ## DC - 06-02-2020 (Hidepassword)
     #include<stdio.h>